LukeGrahamLandry/franca/backend/README.md

 - Elide some redundant memory operations introduced when the abi passes aggregates in registers.
 - simplified matching of amd64 addressing modes: instead of 1600 lines of ocaml implementing a dsl with 150 lines of glue code to use the results, just write 150 lines of tedious code to solve the problem directly.
+- Strength reduction for signed div/rem by power of two (using a conditional move to get the right rounding for negative numbers).
 - Removed several codegen optimisations until we have a solid foundation (but I want to bring them back eventually).
   - all: load float constants from memory (instead of using int immediate + fmov)
   - arm: bit field immediate to load int more constants in a single instruction